weder96/aws-certification-learning/module-21/README.md

 - Use the CloudFront geo-restriction feature (use for restricting access to all files in a distribution and at the country level).
 - Use a 3rd party geo-location service (use for restricting access to a subset of the files in a distribution and for finer granularity at the country level).

+You can restrict who can access your distribution
+    - Allowlist: Allow your users to access your content only if they're in one of the countries on a list of approved countries.
+    - Blocklist: Prevent your users from accessing your content if they're in one of the countries on a list of banned countries.

+- The “country” is determined using a 3rd party Geo-IP database
+- Use case: Copyright Laws to control access to content

 ### **Lambda@Edge**